torbray/Monster_Hunter/README.md

     python Monster_Hunnter.py

 # Development Start
-The player starts with a basic weapon already equipped.

 For testing purposes time.sleep() has been commented out to speed up the process.

 # The Game